ArthurChiao/vim_awesome/cheat-sheets/best-practice.md

 1. replace/delete in part of a file, using relative addressing

-  delete any lines containing string "foo" from current line through the next 21 lines:
+  **delete any lines containing string "foo" from current line through the next 21 lines**:

   ```shell
   :.,+21g/foo/d
   ```

-  from here to the end of the file, delete any lines that DON'T contain the string "bar":
+  **from here to the end of the file, delete any lines that DON'T contain the string "bar"**:

   ```shell
   :.,$v/bar/d